stevenpstansberry/iot-health-sync/README.md

 ### Data Storage

 - **Redis**: Caches live patient vitals for quick dashboard access.
-- **Amazon S3**: Archives historical data for compliance and analytics.
+- **Amazon S3**: Archives historical data for compliance and analytics with AES-256 encryption for data at rest.

 ### APIs